makma/fingerprintjs.com/content/index/ecommerce.md

     content: FingerprintJS helps developer teams identify their ecommerce site's most vulnerable interactions and build authentication flows that won't overburden visitors.
-Uniquely identifying users at the login stage will reduce account takeovers that can often result in fraudulent purchases and disputed payments.
+Uniquely identifying users at the login stage will reduce account takeovers that can result in fraudulent purchases and disputed payments.
     image: /img/uploads/fpjs-flowchart-smaller.png
     isImageAfterText: false